Student Nonviolent Coordinating Committee: 1961 Freedom Rides

-With CORE, SNCC had been making plans for a mass demonstration in Washington when Attorney General Robert F. Kennedy finally prevailed on the Interstate Commerce Commission (ICC) to issue rules giving force the repudiation of the "separate but equal" doctrine.
+With CORE, SNCC had been making plans for a mass demonstration in Washington when Attorney General Robert F. Kennedy finally prevailed on the Interstate Commerce Commission (ICC) to issue rules giving force to the repudiation of the "separate but equal" doctrine.
 After the new ICC rules took effect on November 1, 1961, passengers were permitted to sit wherever they pleased on interstate buses and trains; "white" and "colored" signs were to be removed from the terminals (lunch counters, drinking fountains, toilets, and waiting rooms) serving interstate customers.

 To test the ICC ruling and in the hope of mobilizing the local black community in a broader campaign, in October 1961 SNCC members Charles Sherrod and Cordell Reagon led a sit-in at the bus terminal in Albany, Georgia.
 By mid-December, having drawn in the NAACP and a number of other organizations, the Albany Movement had more than 500 protesters in jail.
 There they were joined briefly by Martin Luther King Jr. and by Ralph Abernathy.
-King sought to take advantage of the national media attention his arrest had drawn: In return for the city's commitment to comply with the ICC ruling and to release those protesters willing to post bail, King agreed to leave town.
+King sought advantage in the national media attention his arrest had drawn.
+In return for the city's commitment to comply with the ICC ruling and to release those protesters willing to post bail, he agreed to leave town.
 The city reneged, however, so protests and subsequent arrests continued into 1962.

 News reports across the country portrayed the Albany debacle as "one of the most stunning defeats" in King's career.
 What they also reported was conflict with SNCC.
 The New York Times noted that King's SCLC had taken steps "that seemed to indicate they were assuming control" of the movement in Albany, and that the student group had "moved immediately to recapture its dominant position on the scene."
 If the differences between the organizations were not resolved, the paper predicted "tragic consequences".